 Or - specify Tenacity.

 Insect, Fungus and Disease Control: Inspect all accessible turf grass during each visit to the site, and perform chemical application treatments necessary to eliminate or control limited and local occurrences of insect infestation (including typical varieties of surface feeding insects and not necessarily including such pests as Gypsy Moths and Japanese Beetles and associated grubs), fungus and/or disease.
 Contractor is expected to notify the ASSOCIATION of the need for general and/or widespread treatment for surface feeding Insects, fungus and/or disease.

 Insect, Fungus and Disease Control: Inspect all accessible turf grass during each visit to the site, and perform chemical application treatments necessary to eliminate or control limited and local occurrences of fungus and/or disease.
-Contractor is expected to notify the ASSOCIATION of any possible need for insecticides, which will be limited to those that pose a health hazard to humans or a threat to the integrity of structures.
-No neonicitinoid (systemic) insecticides for outdoor use will be permitted.
+Contractor is expected to notify the ASSOCIATION of any possible need for insecticides, which will be limited to those insects that pose an immediate health hazard to humans or a threat to the integrity of structures.
+No neonicitinoid or other systemic insecticides for outdoor use will be permitted.

 Corn gluten is an alternative to pre-emergent weed killer.
 It is not as effective and may need to be applied twice.
 It is a source of nitrogen and adds to the nutrient load.

 Tenacity® herbicide can be used for pre- and post-emergence control of more than 46 broadleaf weed and grass species.
 Its active ingredient, mesotrione, is based on a naturally occurring compound produced by the crimson bottlebrush plant (Callistemon citrinus) that inhibits photosynthesis in susceptible plant species.

 Organic insecticides are available.
 However, insecticides, however "natural", are designed to kill all insects, including ladybugs, fireflies, dragonflies, butterflies, etc.